 Center For Progressive and Reform Judaism in Krakow

 Please call from 10a.m. – 10 p.m.

 except Friday evenings and Saturdays

-Or send us SMS and we will call back.
+Or send us an SMS and we will call back as soon as possible.

 Adres | Address: